zpainter/iassist/content/about/regional-report-2007-2008-asiapasific.md

 Griffith in Crime and Policing data.

-**Australian Consortium for Social and Political Research Incorporated (ACSPRI)**\
+**Australian Consortium for Social and Political Research Incorporated (ACSPRI)**
 ACSPRI is holding its second conference in research methods at the University of Sydney from Sunday December 7th to Wednesday December 10th.
-The invited speakers for this year\'s conference are Professor Lyn Richards, founder of QSR International, and Professor Colm O\'Muircheartaigh, University of Chicago.
+The invited speakers for this year's conference are Professor Lyn Richards, founder of QSR International, and Professor Colm O'Muircheartaigh, University of Chicago.
 There will be a stream on data archiving and access, and it would be great to see other IASSISTers attending the conference.
 Further information can be found when available at <http://www.acspri.org.au>.

 ### NEW ZEALAND

-**The New Zealand Social Science Data Service**\
+**The New Zealand Social Science Data Service**
 The Social Statistics Research Group at The University of Auckland, New Zealand, has enjoyed a year's successful development of the New Zealand Social Science Data Service (NZSSDS).
 It now has a web presence (at